iAmNawa/reactAuth/README.md

 `mongod` - Type mongod anywhere on your computer to spin up a database.
 If it says command not found, you must install mongo.
 You can install it here https://www.mongodb.com/download-center

+After downloading mongoDB you must run two commands to create the database.
+`mkdir -p /data/db` - This creates the database locally in /data/db ``sudo chown -R `id -un` /data/db`` - This makes the root user have ownership of the database

 `npm run dev` - in server folder

 `npm run start` - in reactFront folder